-The REPARE Program is funded by the US Agency for International Development (USAID) and is in a partnership with the GE Foundation and WK Kellogg Foundation.
-The program trains Haitians professionals to repair and maintain biomedical equipment and support their clinician colleagues.
-After a year of intensive training at St. Boniface Hospital, REPARE trainees are placed hospitals across Haiti, strengthening the country’s overall capacity to keep biomedical equipment in good repair.
+The REPARE Program was launched with the support of the US Agency for International Development (USAID) in partnership with the GE Foundation and the WK Kellogg Foundation.
+It trained Haitians to repair and maintain biomedical equipment and support their clinician colleagues.
+That professional training opened up opportunities for greater job security and economic stability for participants.